Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/responses/responses.md

 ## chitchat
 * chitchat/ask_whatisPAYbank
-  -  PAY bank is an online international bank.
+  -  PAY bank is an international online bank.
+We are glad to be at your service 24/7.

-## chitchat
-* chitchat/ask_whatspossible
-  -  I can help you with your financial accounts.
-You can ask me things like: What's my account balance?
-Pay off my credit card!
-What did I spend at Amazon last month?

 ## chitchat
 * chitchat/ask_wherefrom